RachyJ/rachyj.github.io/_posts/SelfEdu/2019-04-20-week15-learning-notes.md

 A 3rd option besides Manager days and Maker days -- Flow days.

-- Manager days: spent in tiny chunks bouncing between meetings, emails, and small tasks
+- **Manager days**: spent in tiny chunks bouncing between meetings, emails, and small tasks
-- Maker days: contain long periods of time set aside for creative exercises like writing or coding
+- **Maker days**: contain long periods of time set aside for creative exercises like writing or coding
-- Flow days:
+- **Flow days**

 There are two main sources of distractions in our lives according to Daniel Goleman: